sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/samples/create_backup.rst

 .. code-block:: ruby

-  # This operation is currently not supported through the Fog SDK.
+  # Not currently supported by this SDK

 .. code-block:: sh